-- General sales agents representing various airlines and acting as bloodstock marketing office for both scheduled and charter services.
+- General Sales Agents representing airlines and acting as bloodstock marketing office for both scheduled and charter services.

-- Bloodstock charter brokers supplying range of charter aircraft equipped with InstoneAir stalls.
+- Bloodstock Charter Brokers supplying a range of charter aircraft equipped with InstoneAir stalls.

-- Design and construction of ancillary loading equipment, such as loading ramps, animal quarantine inspection pens, dolly ramps, loading corrals, etc. Design and construction of cattle pens and livestock containers.
+- Design and construction of cattle pens, livestock containers and ancillary loading equipment, such as loading ramps, animal quarantine inspection pens, dolly ramps, loading corrals etc.

-- Consultants, developing a complete system for airlines not familiar with the transportation of livestock, transport of zoo animals and exotics, including provision of crates/pens.
+- Consultancy which could include developing a complete system for airlines not familiar with the transportation of animals or advising on transport of zoo animals and exotics, including provision of suitable crates/pens.

 - Provision of fully qualified grooms and loadmasters for livestock flights.